 Found a bunch of these metamorphs under logs right next to the lake.
 Garter snakes and water bugs definitely present, not to mention dry weather.
 Tough life for these guys.

 These are 2 adult western long-toed salamanders found in a restored wetland area adjacent to the University of Washington campus.

 found under a board of wood in a grassy area

 Found this guy in UBNA hiding under a board in the tall grass.

 The long-toed salamander (Ambystoma macrodactylum, Baird 1849) is a mole salamander in the family Ambystomatidae.
-This species, typically 4.1-8.9 cm (1 3/5-3 1/2 in) long when mature, is characterized by its mottled black, brown and yellow pigmentation, and its long outer fourth toe on the hind limbs.
+This species, typically 4.1–8.9 cm (1.6 to 3.5 in) long when mature, is characterized by its mottled black, brown, and yellow pigmentation, and its long outer fourth toe on the hind limbs.
 Analysis of fossil records, genetics, and biogeography suggest A. macrodactylum and A. laterale are descended from a common ancestor that gained access to the western Cordillera with the loss of the mid-continental...